javgat/jugger-torneo/README.md

 ### Version 1.2

 - [x] Round page UX improved, reduction of the complexity of the action flux the user had to conduct
-- [ ] Improve UX of the tournament creation page
+- [x] Tournament creation page UX improved, and matches can be modified instead of just deleted.
 - [ ] Help in options tab

 ### Version 1.1